smxi/inxi/README.txt

 Every commit is auto-tagged.
 There ar NO releases, don't even dream of pretending a tagged release holds any significance at all.
 I only added auto tagging to get the maintainers to stop annoying me about tagging.
-There is NO repeat NO meaning to the fat a commiit is tagged.
+There is NO repeat NO meaning to the fact a commit is tagged.

-Every commit is the active release, all past commits are not supported.
+Every current commit is the active release, all past commits are not supported.
 Tagging has ZERO meaning, it's purely a formality that certain distros can't figure out how to do without, that's all.